Imran Khan faces arrest in foreign funding case - ExBulletin

 Imran Khan faces arrest in foreign funding case

-ISLAMABAD: Pakistan’s Federal Investigation Agency (FIA) has decided to arrest former Prime Minister Imran Khan if he fails to appear before the Investigative Committee or respond to notices regarding the case of funding prohibited, sources say.
+Pakistan’s Federal Investigation Agency (FIA) has decided to arrest former Prime Minister Imran Khan if he fails to appear before the investigative committee or respond to notices regarding the banned finance case , according to sources.

 The agency will seek court permission to arrest Khan for details of party funds and accounts, The News reported.